topiclogger/topiclogger/module/README.md

 By default all messages go to standerd out STDOUT, i.e. to console.

-It will be possible to differentiate the destion(s) per topic.
+It will be possible to differentiate the destination(s) per topic.
 (NOT IMPLEMENTED YET)

 ## FAQ